top of page

 U2's The Joshua Tree.
 Photo: Anton Corbijn.

-On Independence Day in 1999, just weeks after I was laid off by a cost-cutting McCann Erickson, I co-founded my own agency.
+On Independence Day in 1999, just weeks after I was laid off by a cost-cutting McCann Erickson, I started my own agency.
 Our first year was a roller coaster ride.
-But then we got lucky.
-And the Wall Street Journal announced we'd defeated McCann in a pitch for a $30MM account.
+But then I got lucky.
+And the WSJ announced that we'd defeated McCann in a $30 Million pitch.

-Payback-is-sweet and I never looked back.
+Payback-is-sweet.
+I never looked back.

 Mark Whitty